andrewacashner/hearingfaithms/chapters/chapter-3.md

-the tradition of Guido of Arezzo: they could sing the notes of the scale from *ut--re--mi* up to *la* on the three different hexachords on C (natural), F (soft/*mollis*), and G (hard/*durus*); they could name every note that could be sung by these syllables according its place on the upraised palm of the Guidonian hand, and they could go "outside the hand" for sharp and flat notes using *musica ficta*.
+the tradition of Guido of Arezzo: they could sing the notes of the scale from *ut--re--mi* up to *la* on the three different hexachords on C (natural), F (soft/*mollis*), and G (hard/*durus*); they could name every note that could be sung by these syllables as laid out in an imagined spiral on the upraised palm of the Guidonian hand, and they could go "outside the hand" for sharp and flat notes using *musica ficta*.

 Metamusical villancicos brought these two domains of knowledge together.
 Even in simply reading the poetic texts of these pieces, or hearing them read, a person must know a fair amount of music theory in order to understand the